-- Default negation is the most common form of negation in commercially important rule and knowledge-based systems. - Concept/Intuition for ~q ; ~ stands for default negation - q is not derivable from the available premise info - fail to believe q - ... but might also not believe q to be false - A.k.a. "weak" negation, or NAF.
-In ASCII: "naf" - Contrast with: $\neg q$ ; $\neg$ stands for strong negation - q is believed to be false - A.k.a. "classical" negation.
-In ASCII: "neg"
+- Default negation is the most common form of negation in commercially important rule and knowledge-based systems. - Concept/Intuition for ~q ; ~ stands for default negation - q is not derivable from the available premise info - fail to believe q - ... but might also not believe q to be false - A.k.a. "weak" negation, or NAF. - Contrast with: $\neg q$; \neg stands for strong negation - q is believed to be false - A.k.a. "classical" negation